 Few places offer as many different choices for kayaking adventures as Arcadia Point.
 As a new kayaker, practice getting in and out of the kayak on the forgiving gravel shores of Arcadia Point Boat ramp and make the trip over to Hope Island State Park.
 Cruise along in the safety of the shoreline or venture out further into the sound.

 Kayak Brinnon rents kayaks, stand-up paddle boards (SUPs), and crab pots on the Olympic Peninsula’s beautiful Hood Canal.
+They also offer Eco-Tours, biologist guided tours around the Hood Canal.
 Rentals are delivered to your location or a number of local beaches.

 18350 WA SR 3 Allyn, WA 98524 | (360) 535-2198